mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 {% include image.html file="service-account-3.png" alt="Screenshot of service account private key download" max_width="799px" class="img-border" img_link="true" fig_caption="Downloading private keys for the service account" %}

-Finally, use gcloud to authenticate as that service account:
+Finally, use gcloud to authenticate as the service account you just created:

 ```bash
 # Activate the service account you created.